 The SMS shall offer administrators to post a message upon operator login.
 The message shall be customizable to be per operator and system wide.

-The login message shall be configurable in both SMS languages and appear on the SMS workstation, mobile application (EntraPass Go) or SMS Web in the operator’s respective language
+The login message shall be configurable in both SMS languages, and appear on the SMS EntraPass Workstation, the mobile application (EntraPass go), and the SMS web application in the operator’s respective language.

 The login message shall be configurable to specific timeframe (per operator):